smithc36-tcd/hpc-group/ass_1.md

 |---------------------|:--------:|:--------:|:--------:|
 | Base rate (seconds) | 2.29e-06 | 1.90e-05 | 9.32e-02 |

-**-What are the factors that impact the performance of the transpose operation most for different matrix sizes and implementations?**
+**What are the factors that impact the performance of the transpose operation most for different matrix sizes and implementations?**

 Cache size impact the performance of the transpose operation most.
 With the size of matrixes increasing, the miss rate of cache increases and because the load and store from memory cause great execution time than form cache, the performance will be worse.

-**-Which code transformations can be used in the code for the matrix transpose to improve the re-usage of cache?**
+**Which code transformations can be used in the code for the matrix transpose to improve the re-usage of cache?**

 Loop transformations can be used in the code for the matrix transpose.
 We can reorder the operations so that spatial locality is preserved.
 There are two methods to break loops into blocks: one is strip mining(Break a loop up into blocks of consecutive elements); Another is loop reordering(Move the loop over i inside the jj loop).